 Sensory and motor development

 If your child is meeting the milestones, his or her development is on track.
-If your child continually misses milestones or reaches a milestone but then loses that new ability, your child may need extra help from your doctor or other specialist.
+If your child continually misses milestones or reaches a milestone but then loses that new ability, he or she may need extra help from your doctor or a specialist.

 Children usually move in a natural and predictable way from one milestone to the next.
 But each child grows and gains skills at his or her own pace.
 Some children may be advanced in one area, such as language, but behind in another, such as sensory and motor development.